Online vs On-Campus Computer Science Degrees: Which Is Better?

 Source: SHRM 2024 Survey

-• Work full-time while earning your degree - no income loss during studies
+• Keep your full-time salary while earning your degree

-• Access prestigious programs like Georgia Tech or UIUC from anywhere
+• Access programs like Georgia Tech or UIUC from anywhere in the country

 Strong Advantages